Telling the difference between a wild and pet tortoise can be difficult because they act similarly by wandering, burrowing, foraging, and sunbathing.

 If the tortoise belongs to someone, it’s likely to adjust to your home smoothly.
 However, it might be considered theft if you’re found out and considered immoral, even if you aren’t.

 It’s better to seek out the owner.
-Only keep the tortoise if you can’t locate the owner, if it’s legal to do so in your state, and if no vet or sanctuary can help you find a better option for the tortoise.
+Only keep the tortoise if you can’t locate the owner, if it’s legal in your state, and if no vet or sanctuary can help you find a better option for the tortoise.

 Why You Should Never Relocate A Tortoise